hexdump/dotfiles/router-config/protonmailbridge-config/README.md

 $ gpg --full-gen-key
 ```

+- When prompted for `what kind of key you want`, select the default of `RSA and RSA`.
+- When prompted for `What keysize do you want?`, enter `4096`.
+- When prompted for `how long the key should be valid`, accept the default of `0` (i.e., does not expire).
+- Fill in identity information.

 Then, we need to initialize `pass` with our key.
 GPG will recognize
 email as a key identifier, so we'll use that: